Last Updated on

 Push Notifications: The Instant Recovery Tool

-The moment a cart is abandoned, an app can send a push notification within minutes to nudge the shopper while their intent is still high.
 These messages can be tailored with the product name, images, or even a discount.
-Brands leveraging push see faster follow-up and often higher recovery rates than email alone.
+Brands using push see faster follow-up and often higher recovery rates than email alone.

 The engagement is impressive cart abandonment push notifications average a ~16% click-through rate, far higher engagement than typical ads or emails.